TheOdinProject/curriculum/ruby/ruby.md

         puts "You're only supposed to have energy of 1,2 or 3..."

 ##### Additional Resources
+* *Have you run across anything that's really helpful for learning this?
+Add it here!
+You can see how in our [section on How to Contribute](/contributing.md).*
 * [||= on Stack Overflow](http://stackoverflow.com/questions/995593/what-does-or-equals-mean-in-ruby)
 *